Arianee/uat/readme.md

     "debug": false, // step by step debug "slowMotion": 150, // speed user does each action "browser": "chromium", // browser to test
-    "screenshotOnError": true // take a screenshot on error }
+    "screenshotOnError": true // take a screenshot on error, "walletConnectBridge": false // open a wallet connect bridge on port 5001 }
 }
 ```